neoforged/.github/primers/1.21.2/index.md

         - `canPickUpLoot` - Returns whether the entity can pick up items.
         - `dropFromGiftLootTable` - Resolves a loot table with a gift context.
         - `handleExtraItemsCreatedOnUse` - Handles when a living entity gets a new item as a result of using another item.
+        - `isLookingAtMe` - Checks whether the provided entity is looking at this entity.
     - `PositionMoveRotation` - A helper for handling the position and rotation of the entity in context.
     - `WalkAnimationState#stop` - Stops the walking animation of the entity.
 - `net.minecraft.world.entity.ai.attributes`